Coltaho/Autosplitters/MegaMan2/README.md

 ## Features

 - Automatically start the timer when you start a run.
 Timer starts after selecting the difficulty
-- Automatically split when a boss dies (except for boss rush, and then after Wily Machine phase 2)
+- Automatically split when a boss dies (except for boss rush where it splits after Wily Machine phase 2)

 ## Installation